Jump to:

 Of course, you could bake whole, halved or quartered apples, but most certainly the best results will come from sliced ones.
 The only exception are stuffed baked apples.
 In this case hollowing out the apples eliminates the mushiness issues, but we are talking about an entirely different dish.

-Baked Apple Slices Topping Ideas and Twists
+Baked Apples Topping Ideas and Twists

 - For this post we went classic and topped our sliced baked apples with vanilla ice cream.
 Watching a scoop begin to melt as soon as it touches the hot surface of the apples on top makes for a great prelude to digging in.